tayyabmujahid/fsdl22_notes/lab06.md

 ##### **ngrok**

-- This is a reverse proxy service , which in simple words puts your localhost service on the web.
+- This is a reverse proxy service , which in simple words puts your local-host service on the web.
 You don't have to worry of about port-forwarding or knowledge of firewalls
-- This helps in setting up a webservice
+- This helps in setting up a web service

 ##### **Installing label-studio using docker :**